 - Assessment of lease term as discussed above, this considers consideration of extension options on a lease-by-lease basis. - Determination of the appropriate rate to discount the lease payments The Group has used its incremental borrowing rate, as the rate implicit in the leases is not known.
-The Group's assessed incremental borrowing rate as at 1 July 2021 on adoption was 5.4%.
 This was determined based on consideration of reference rates for commercial lending, lease term and a lease specific adjustment considering the 'secured borrowing' element of the leases.
-This remained at 5.4% during the year ended 30 June 2022.
+This increased to 6.6% during the year in line with current market for 30 June 2023.